printfn/fend/README.md

 ```

 ```
-> 1 light year to parsecs
+> 1 lightyear to parsecs
 approx. 0.3066013937 parsecs
 ```